RHEAGROUP/COMET-Server-Administration-Tool/README.md

 # License

-The libraries contained in the CDP4 Server Administration Tool are provided to the community under the GNU Affero General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.
+The libraries contained in the COMET Server Administration Tool are provided to the community under the GNU Affero General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.

 # Contributions